dotmailer/dotdigital-for-wordpress/readme.txt

 **Bug fixes**
 * If no address books are selected, contacts will now be added to ‘All contacts’.
+* We fixed a typo in the spelling of 'Unsubscribed'.

 = 5.0.0 =